amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2.rst

    * [SU] `"Maximum Cycle Number`" [int]: (Optional) The maximum allowed cycle number.

-  * [U] `"Initialize To Steady`" [list] - Amanzi is run in steady mode with `"Chemistry Model`" = `"Transport Model`" = `"Off`" until a steady solution is obtained.
+  * [SU] `"Initialize To Steady`" [list] - Amanzi is run in steady mode with `"Chemistry Model`" = `"Transport Model`" = `"Off`" until a steady solution is obtained.
 Any solutes defined below are ignored.
 When the solution is steady, the transport and chemistry models are set to user input and the transient integration mode is employed.
 Integration continues forward in time.
 Method for detection of a steady solution is specified.

    * [SU] `"Start`" [double]: Initial value for time to generate a steady solution